eooo-io/semblance-curation/README.md

-# 📚 Semblance Data Curation
+# Semblance Data Curation Setup

 > **Data ingestion, parsing, and indexing backend for the Semblance AI stack.**
 > Built for high-fidelity document pipelines with both full-text and semantic search capabilities, annotation support, and automation workflows.